Electrician vs. Plumber: What’s the Best Trade Career?

 • Calculating water pressure

-Both of them plumbers and electricians involve theoretical concepts, mathematical equations, and a certain amount of memorization.
+Both plumbers and electricians involve theoretical concepts, mathematical equations, and a certain amount of memorization.

 Well, I don’t wanna say that one is more “difficult” than the other.